r2stanton/kracked/README.md

 experimental.
 Do not build out any excessively time-intensive routines using the package as many things are subject to change (in the near future).
 The code is relased AS-IS and the developers are not responsible for any bugs, misbehavior of the code, or anything of the sort.
+Any loss of funds resulting from the utilization of this code is 100% the responsibilty of the user.

 ## Usage
 Users can find a set of example scripts in the examples folder.
 A couple notes